pchiorean/Indentz/lib/README.md

 |`dataFile`|`File`||A tab-separated-values file (object).|
 |`[defaultName]`|`string|string[]`||Default data file name, or an array of file names (used for `@defaults`).|

-A line may also contain a _statement_:

-- `@includepath` `reference/path` – defines a folder to which subsequent relative paths will refer;
-- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be absolute or relative – by default is relative to the data file folder, but if you defined a `reference/path`, it will be relative to that;
-- `@defaults` – includes the global data file;

-There's also some non-standard stuff that will confuse Excel et al.:
+These data files are regular TSVs with several non-standard features:

-- Blank lines are ignored;
-- Everything after a `#` is ignored (used for commenting);
+- Blank lines are ignored; everything after a `#` is ignored (comments);
 - The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
 - A very long line can be broken into multiple lines with a backslash (`\`) added at the end of each segment.

+A line may also be a _directive_:

+- `@includepath` `reference/path/` – sets a reference folder for subsequent relative `@include` paths; it may be absolute or relative (if relative, it's always to the data file folder);
+- `@include` `path/to/other.tsv` – includes another TSV file at this position; the path may be absolute or relative (if relative and a `reference/path/` was not already defined, it also defaults to the data file folder);
+- `@defaults` – includes the global data file;

 #### Returns: